eea/clms-api-docs/source/authentication.md

     :alt: Access API Tokens section.
 ```

-After filling the form the token will be created inmediately and the token details will be presented in the form.
+After filling the form the token will be created immediately and the token details will be presented in the form.

 ```{image} ./images/authentication-tokens-create-new-token-created.png
     :alt: Access API Tokens section.